JMDKC/jmdkc.github.io/_posts/2018-06-17-sherman-spruth-magers.md

 title: Cindy Sherman | Sprüth Magers
 ---

 "Get away from me dear, I don't need you anymore!"
 So said silent screen queen Norma Talmadge to a hopeful autograph seeker, just after she made it to the A-list.
 Well, according to Hollywood apochrypa anyway.
-The 20s grande dame is the latest visual inspiration for Cindy Sherman, whose new work [in this show at Sprüth Magers](http://spruethmagers.com/exhibitions/475) is just as funny, off-kilter and subversive as ever.
+The 20s movie grande dame is the latest visual inspiration from iconic shape-shifting photographer Cindy Sherman, whose new work [in this show at Sprüth Magers](http://spruethmagers.com/exhibitions/475) is just as funny, off-kilter and subversive as ever.

 Her uncanny chameleonic qualities are just as strong as ever.
-The original selfie queen, she's been trying on one persona after the other for decades.
+The original selfie queen - actually, that's an insult, more like selfie goddess - Sherman's been trying on one persona after the other for decades.
 One surreal 'group shot', with four Shermans, hair lacquered and pouting with pussy-bow lips, posing against a lake, really made me double take.
 Only the freckled shoulders, and a little expression around the eyes, made me realise these four women are all the same person.

 ![Installation view](/Assets/sherman-spruth-magers.jpg){: .center-image }